openfoodfacts/openfoodfacts-dart/README.md

 - Send ingredients > get the NOVA group (about food ultra-processing), additives, allergens, normalized ingredients, vegan, vegetarian…
 - Send category (strict minimum) + labels + origins of ingredients + packaging (photo and text) > get the Eco-Score (about environmental impact)

-## Open Data Licence
+## Open Data License

 The database in under the OdBL.
 This means attributing the source and also contributing back any additions (photos, data), which this package makes easy to do.
 You can check the terms of use here : [Terms of use](https://world.openfoodfacts.org/terms-of-use).

-## List of current features

-## Roadmap
+## Useful recourses

 - List of new APIs to implement: <https://github.com/openfoodfacts/api-documentation/issues>
 - New OpenAPI documentation: <https://openfoodfacts.github.io/openfoodfacts-server/reference/api/>

-## Contribute

-There are many ways to contribute, and Open Food Facts has a lot of projects beside this package.
-Most of our operations are coordinated through our Slack which you can join here : [Open Food Facts Slack](https://openfoodfacts.slack.com).
+- Most of our operations are coordinated through our Slack which you can join here : [Open Food Facts Slack](https://openfoodfacts.slack.com).

-Regarding this package, we accept pull requests as well feature requests.
+## Contribute to the package

+If found a bug or missing features in this package, please open an issue for it.

+- Issue Tracker: github.com/openfoodfacts/openfoodfacts-dart/issues
+- Source Code: github.com/openfoodfacts/openfoodfacts-dart

+## Support

+If you are having issues, that go beyond the scope of this package, please write to us on [Slack](https://openfoodfacts.slack.com) or send us an email at contact@openfoodfacts.org

 ### Testing